Hardware Recommendations for Unreal Engine

 Because of how inconsistent those lists can be, we’ve taken the time to perform testing to determine what hardware runs Unreal Engine the best.
 Based on this testing, we have come up with our own list of recommended hardware.

 The processor (or CPU) is one of the most important pieces of an Unreal Engine development workstation.
 While many other parts of the system impact performance to some degree, the CPU is the core piece of hardware that is a part of absolutely anything and everything you do.
 Based on our extensive CPU testing in Unreal Editor we have narrowed down the hundreds of CPUs available to just the few that are the best choices for developing in the Unreal Editor.

-For most users, Intel’s Core i9 13900K and AMD Ryzen 9 7900X 12 Core are both terrific choices.
-Both CPUs score similarly in our Unreal Engine benchmarks and provide good performance for most users.
-If budget allows, more cores will always help – and the Ryzen 9 7950X 16 Core proves to be a worthy upgrade.
+For most users, Intel’s Core i9 13900K and 14900K are both terrific choices.
+Both CPUs score similarly in our Unreal Engine benchmarks and provide good performance for most users, with the newer 14900K being just a couple of percentage points faster.

 For those that need the best possible performance for heavily threaded tasks like building lighting and compiling the engine from source, we offer a number of high core count CPUs depending on both your budget and the performance you need for these tasks.
-The AMD Threadripper PRO 5965WX should be roughly 25% faster than the Ryzen 5950X for tasks like light baking and nearly twice as fast for compiling – while the Threadripper PRO 5975WX and 5995WX are even faster.
-Note that these CPUs can be slightly slower for other tasks, however, so we typically only recommend one of these high core count CPUs for users that spend a significant amount of time building lighting or compiling.
+The AMD Threadripper 7970X is about twice as fast as the Core i9 models for compiling – while the Threadripper 7960X and 7980X also offer great performance and are additional options depending on your budget.
+All of these CPUs are substantially more expensive than mainstream models, though, so we typically only recommend one of them for users who spend a significant amount of time building lighting or compiling.

 Video Card (GPU)